-AP STATISTICS - AP .5
+AP STATISTICS - AP

-This course will cover the same topics as Statistics (CPX).
-However, students will spend more time studying the theory and analysis of statistical results in order to prepare for the Advanced Placement exam.
-Emphasis will be placed on exploring data, sampling and experimentation, anticipating patterns, and statistical inference.
+This course will cover collecting, analyzing, and drawing conclusions from data.
+It will focus on the four AP themes: exploring data, sampling and experimentation, probability and simulation, and statistical inference.
+Students will use the graphing calculator as the main technology tool.
 There is a pre-assignment due prior to the course start in January.